 Structure

-The AustralAsia Railway Corporation organisation structure links two Governments, the Northern Territory Government and South Australian Government.
+The AustralAsia Railway Corporation organisation structure links the Northern Territory and South Australian Governments.

 Board Members